otpcl/otpcl/README.md

 * A variable substitution (either `$unquoted` or `${braced}`)
 * A function call substitution (`[command inside square brackets]`)

+There's also the concept of "pipe commands" - that is, if a word starts with a pipe, OTPCL will treat it like a newline/semicolon and then treat it as a command name.
+The core pipe operator (`|`) behaves similarly to the pipe operator in Elixir (`|>`); it'll feed the result of the previous command into the first argument slot for the next command.

 ### Crash Course

 ```tcl